 When traveling, there are rules among the rules.
-Each airline has rules in which their employees are required to gatekeep.
-In Miami in particular, the Alitalia airlines gate agents may or may not make the rules, but they do certainly follow TSA rules closer than any other airline I’ve experienced to date when it comes to carry-on luggage and baggage weights.
+Each airline has rules in which its employees are required to gatekeep.
+In Miami, in particular, the Alitalia airline gate agents may or may not make the rules.
+Still, they do certainly follow TSA rules closer than any other airline I’ve experienced to date regarding carry-on luggage and baggage weights.
 I had heard and read that Wow Airlines and other discount airlines were equally as strict, but when my mom flew Wow Air, she did not experience a carry-on dilemma.

-In the case of our recent and first trip on Alitalia, we were fooled by their affiliations with Delta & AirFrance.
+In our recent and first trip on Alitalia, we were fooled by their affiliations with Delta & AirFrance.
 We have flown both of those airlines multiple times in the last year without bags being weighed.

-To avoid words or altercations with the Alitalia or other airline gatekeepers, here are the five steps we followed and after security, my items were back as I originally packed them.
+Here are the five steps we followed to avoid words or altercations with the Alitalia or other airline gatekeepers.
+After security, my items were back as I originally packed them.

 7 Ways To Maximize Your Carry On Travel Luggage Without Pissing Off Gate Agents

 1. Be nice to the attendant.
-Remember he or she did not make the rules.
-They will often be written up or even fired for breaking the rules so don’t blame them.
-I often hear people shouting at gate agents and I immediately know that they must not travel frequently.
-Remember, other people are also watching and hearing rude behavior.
+Remember, he or she did not make the rules.
+They will often be written up or even fired for breaking the rules, so don’t blame them.
+I often hear people shouting at gate agents, and I immediately know that they must not travel frequently.
+Remember, other people are also watching and listening to rude behavior.

 2. Check the weights of all of your luggage before any of the luggage is pushed onto the belt.
-Simply tell the ticketing attendant that you’d like to check your luggage weights before he or she sends the luggage for distribution.
+Tell the ticketing attendant that you’d like to check your luggage weights before sending the luggage for distribution.
 This shows them that you are trying to balance your load and that you may need their help.

 6. Reconfigure items after going through security.
-When going through security, put your items in the trays per the given TSA instructions.
-When you come out the other side, simply put all of the items the ticketing gate agent insist that you remove back into your carry-on.
+When going through security, put your things in the trays per the given TSA instructions.
+When you come out on the other side, all of the items the ticketing gate agent insists that you remove back into your carry-on.
 Why?
 There is not another weight check at the gate.
-Nor do they check for the confirmed weight check tag that the front check-in gate agent puts on the “approved carry on bags”.
+Nor do they check for the confirmed weight check tag that the front check-in gate agent puts on the “approved carry on bags.”